pendragons-code/Jasbot/README.md

 # REWRITE
 I am well aware that this bot is not written at the best and i am also aware about the other issues.
 So I will be rewriting this bot.
+Also Jasbot will be moving to slash commands!
 [Full Details!](https://github.com/pendragons-code/Jasbot/blob/less-terrible/README.md)

 # This Repo